 Evaluation

-If the IEP team feels that they do not have enough information and need to evaluate, they need your written parental consent to do so.
+If the decision is to evaluate, the district needs your written parental consent to do so.
 Once the IEP Team has your written consent to test your child, they have 60 calendar days to complete the evaluation process and hold a meeting to determine eligibility.
-Unless a parent states in writing that they do not want this, the school district must provide parents (by mail unless the parent and the school district agree on another method) copies of each examiner’s evaluation and assessment report(s) at least 5 days prior to the meeting.
+Unless a parent states in writing that they do not want this, the school district must provide parents (by email unless the parent and the school district agree on another method) copies of each examiner’s evaluation and assessment report(s) at least 5 days prior to the meeting.

 • determine eligibility for special education and